seanpm2001/Camera-privacy-specification/OldVersions/README/English/1/README.txt

 **Applies to:** every digital device that uses a camera of any image/video/audio quality.
 The main focus goes to a lid that covers the camera entirely.

+This specification is in the process of being made more user friendly.

 <table>
   <tr>
     <td>